 Vacancies appear in newspapers, NHS trusts' jobs lists and publications such as Nursing Times, Nursing Standard and their respective websites.
 Degree course and diploma applications should be made through UCAS.
-All student midwives are eligible for NHS funding, some of which may be means-tested.

 You can only become a midwife with a midwifery qualification.

 Midwifery qualifications can be gained by undertaking a three to four-year degree course.
 Graduates with degrees or diplomas in any subject can apply for midwifery training, although life, health, biological or social sciences qualifications may be advantageous.

 Candidates who are already registered nurses can qualify as midwives through the 18-month short programme.
 Any experience of caring for or working with people (eg in a care home or hospice) can be helpful.